jldodds/ncc-smt-cryptol/post.md

 The article does some division, but uses a shift with an offset.
 I think Cryptol division should work fine here (it might be implemented that way internally, I don't know).

 Our ```if``` statements look a little different than the ifs in the reference.
 That's because Cryptol is a functional lanugage, and there is no concept of a statement.
+In C, you might be used to updating values and calling functions in a sequence, each separated by a semicolon.
+The right hand side of those sequences are expressions.
+Functional languages, such as Cryptol, consist almost entirely of expressions, and have no statements at all.
-If you're familiar with C, a Cryptol if expression is much more like a conditional operator.
+So, for example, a Cryptol if expression is much more like a conditional operator than an if statement in C.

-Whew, they've got a test case (really underwhelming for a function with this much branching behavior).
+The reference has a single test case (probably not enough for a function with this much branching behavior).
 Let's try it out.
 We'll program the test vector in Cryptol:

 ```